fmaguire/fmaguire.github.io/_posts/2019-08-19-plagiarism-analysis.md

 It's very weird to me that the original cited text uses a different Apgar score threshold of ≤ 4.
 So either they messed up in copying the original text or changed it for some reason (updated guidelines possibly) but it surely means the statistical supports presented are totally incorrect as they related to different thresholds.
-The description of the conclusions of this study in the chapter also doesn't include the corollary from the original paper that "forceps application increases the risk of neonatal compromise consequently necessitating their admission in their admission in the NICU.".
+The description of the conclusions of this study in the chapter also doesn't include the corollary from the original paper that "forceps application increases the risk of neonatal compromise consequently necessitating their admission in their admission in the NICU".

-In conclusion, this is a clear case of plagiarism in the case of the the uncited section lifted from [Ali and Norwitz, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2672989), a case of very dubious practice in the direct copying without indicating quotation again from this paper, and finally another case of dubious practice and explicit introduction of error in plagiarism of [Prapas et al, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2633252/).
+It's not like accuract information is important in potential highly acute clinical situations.

 ## Reporting